Thirlage: Dishonesty

 The Scots term mill-bitch was used for a bag hung near the millstones into which a dishonest miller would slip a handful of meal now and then.
 The 'mill-ring' is the space between the millstones and the wooden frame.
 This space inevitably collected meal and was enlarged by unscrupulous millers to increase the amount that accumulated to their benefit.
 The term 'ring the mill' was used in common discourse to mean a 'cheat'.

 Quern-stones

-The legal requirement in Scotland for tenants to use the baron's mill meant that early leases of mills gave to the miller the legal right to break quern-stones which were being used in defiance of thirlage agreements.
-Many quern-stones are found in a broken condition, maybe having been broken purposely according to thirlage law.
+Early Scottish multurers' duty to use their baron's mill could be legally enforced by the miller breaking quern-stones.
+Querns allow free grinding at home to gain independence from thirlage.
+Many quern-stones were intentionally broken.
+This is maybe after having been broken purposely according to thirlage law.
+However, there are various ceremonial explanations.

-The 1799 Thirlage Act
+Thirlage Act 1799

-The Act allowed those suckeners bound by thirlage to make a one-off payment that 'bought' them out of the various legal requirements:
+The act allowed those suckeners bound by thirlage to make a one-off payment that 'bought' them out of the various legal requirements:

 Section 55 of the Abolition of Feudal Tenure etc. (Scotland) Act 2000 abolished the last vestiges of thirlage as of 28 November 2004.